HarveyYifanLi/java_data_structure_supermarket/transaction/readme.txt

 The classes Person, Employee, Manager, SalesPerson, and EmployeeCustomer specify data representation for persons, employees, managers, sales persons, and customers who are employees of the supermarket.

+The test class containing the main() method is in file test.java